 (Veterans who entered active duty after September 7, 1980, must have either served 24 months or the full period for which they were called into active duty with at least one day during a wartime period defined above.)

-The VA enforces certain functional requirements for recipients of this pension as well to ensure that vets who are unable to work, whether due to disability or age, receive the financial assistance they deserve.
+The VA enforces certain functional requirements for recipients of this pension to ensure that vets who are unable to work, whether due to disability or age, receive the financial assistance they deserve.
 An eligible applicant must meet at least ONE of the following criteria:

 - At least 65 years old.